kemitchell/docs/hyperdrive.md

 Hyperdrive is the peer-to-peer data distribution protocol that powers Dat.
 It consists of two parts.
 First there is hypercore which is the core protocol and swarm that handles distributing append-only logs of any binary data.
 The second part is hyperdrive which adds a filesystem specific protocol on top of hypercore.

+Throughout this document we'll use following tree terminology:

+* `parent` - a node that has two children (odd numbered)
+* `leaf` - a node with no children (even numbered)
+* `sibling` - the other node with whom a node has a mutual parent
+* `uncle` - a parent's sibling

 ## Hypercore

 The goal of hypercore is to distribute append-only logs across a network of peers.
 Peers download parts of the logs from other peers and can choose to only download the parts of a log they care about.
 Logs can contain arbitrary binary data payloads.